krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ### From JMH benchmark
 {: #how-to-jmh }

-It's worth mentioning that async-profiler is supported in JMH benchmarks.
-If you have one you just need to run:
+It's worth mentioning that the async-profiler is supported in JMH benchmarks.
+If you have one, you just need to run the following:

 ```shell
 java -jar benchmarks.jar -prof async:libPath=/path/to/libasyncProfiler.so\;output=jfr\;event=cpu
 ```

-JMH will take care of every magic, and you get nice JFR output from async-profiler.
+JMH will take care of every magic, and you get proper JFR files from async-profiler.

-### AP Loader
+### AP-Loader
 {: #how-to-apl }

-There is a pretty fresh project called [AP Loader](https://github.com/jvm-profiling-tools/ap-loader){:target="_blank"}, that can be also helpful to you.
-This project packages the native distribution to a single JAR, so if you deploy on different CPU architectures it may be really handy.
-With this loader you can also use the Java API without carrying where the binary of the profiler is located.
-I really recommend reading the README of that project, it may be suitable to you.
+There is a pretty new project called [AP-Loader](https://github.com/jvm-profiling-tools/ap-loader){:target="_blank"} by Johannes Bechberger that can also be helpful to you.
+This project packages all native distributions into a single JAR, so It is convenient when deploying on different CPU architectures.
+You can also use the Java API with this loader without caring where the binary of the profiler is located and which platform you're running on.
+I recommend reading the [README](https://github.com/jvm-profiling-tools/ap-loader#readme){:target="_blank"} of that project.
+It may be suitable for you.

 ### IntelliJ Idea Ultimate
 {: #how-to-idea }

-If you are using IntelliJ Idea Ultimate then you have a build-in async-profiler already.
-You can profile any JVM that is running on your machine and get the results visualized in many forms.
-Honestly I don't use it that much.
-Most of the time I'm running profilers on remote machines, and I've got used to it so badly, that I run it the same way on my localhost.
+If you are using IntelliJ Idea Ultimate, you have a built-in async-profiler at your fingertips.
+You can profile any JVM running on your machine and visualize the results.
+Honestly, I don't use it that much.
+Most of the time, I run profilers on remote machines, and I've got used to it, so I run it the same way on my localhost.

 ## Output formats
 {: #out }

-Async-profiler gives you a choice how the results should be saved:
+Async-profiler gives you a choice of how the results should be saved:
-- default - printing results to terminal
+- default - printing results to the terminal
 - JFR
 - Collapsed stack
 - Flame graphs
 - ...

-From that list 95% of the time I'm choosing JFR.
-It's a binary format that contains all the information gathered by the profiler.
-That file can be postprocess later by some external tool.
-I'm using my own open-sourced [JVM profiling toolkit](https://github.com/krzysztofslusarski/jvm-profiling-toolkit){:target="_blank"}, which can read JFR files with additional filters and gives me a possibility to add/remove additional levels during conversion to flame graph.
-In that post I will use the naming of filters from my viewer.
+From that list, I choose JFR 95% of the time.
+It's a binary format containing all the information gathered by the profiler.
+That file can be post-processed later by some external tool.
+I'm using my own open-sourced [JVM profiling toolkit](https://github.com/krzysztofslusarski/jvm-profiling-toolkit){:target="_blank"}, which can read JFR files with additional filters and gives me the possibility to add/remove additional levels during the conversion to a flame graph.
+I will use the filter names of my viewer in the following and the names of filters from my viewer.
-There are other products (including the ```jfr2flame``` converter that is a part of async-profiler) that can visualize the JFR output, you should use the tool that works for you.
-There was none that worked for me, so I wrote my own, but it doesn't mean that it would be the best choice for everybody.
+There are other products (including the ```jfr2flame``` converter that is a part of async-profiler) that can visualize the JFR output, but you should use the tool that works for you.
+None worked for me, so I wrote my own, but it doesn't mean it is the best choice for everybody.

-All the flame graphs that are attached to that post are generated by the mentioned tool from the JFR.
-The JFR file format for each sample contains:
+All flame graphs in this post are generated by my tool from JFR files.
+The JFR file format for each sample contains the following:

 - Stack trace
 - Java thread name
-- Thread state (is the Java thread consumes cpu)
+- Thread state (is the Java thread consumes CPU)
 - Timestamp
 - Monitor class - for ```lock``` mode
 - Waiting for lock duration - for ```lock``` mode